ClimateMind/climatemind-backend/README.md

 # Start the local frontend server with npm
 npm start
 ```

+## Api documentation

+[AutoDoc](http://localhost:5000/documentation) Our API is currently documented using AutoDoc.
+This will soon be deprecated and replaced with Swagger.

+[Swagger Documentation](http://localhost:5000/swagger) will be available soon, detailing the API endpoints and how they should be used.
+Whilst in development this can be found at [http://localhost:5000/swagger](http://localhost:5000/swagger).

+---

 Now you will have breakpoints in the docker container that you can interact with.
 Learn more about what
 you can do in the [pdb documentation](https://docs.python.org/3/library/pdb.html)